Best VPNs that support port forwarding in 2026

 - Insert your router’s IP address into the URL bar of your browser

-- Sign into your router’s configuration interface.
+- Sign in to your router’s configuration interface.
 If you don’t know the username and password of your router, you can simply look it up on Google.
 All you have to know is the router model number (change the password as soon as you log in)

 - Search for the port forwarding section (it can usually be found in the Settings menu)